duraiganesh0/eox-studio/CONTRIBUTING.rst

 ################################
-Contributing to Edunext Eox-Core
+Contributing to Edunext eox-studio
 ################################

-Contributions to Edunext Eox-Core are very welcome, and strongly encouraged!
+Contributions to Edunext eox-studio are very welcome, and strongly encouraged!
 Here's a step-by-step guide that should help you get started.